mkathiravan/Flutter_Notes/Flutter_Widgets.md

                ),
             )

+### ix) FloatingActionButton:

+It is used to create circular buttons that are typically placed in the bottom right corner of the screen.

+Key Features:

+ Prominence: Stands out from other UI elements making it ideal for primary actions.

+ Elevation: Provides a shadow to give a button a floating apperance.

+ Customization: Customize the button colors, icon and onPressed behaviour.

+        FloatingActionButton(
+            onPressed: (){
+        	// Add your onPressed logic here
+           },
+          backgroundColor: Colors.blue,
+          shape: RoundedRectangleBorder(
+            borderRadius: BordeerRaidus.circular(10.0),
+           ),
+          child: Icon(Icons.add),
+        )

+### x) Scaffold:

+It is a layout structure for the basic visual material design layout structure of the flutter app.

+Key Features:

+App Bar: Provides a top bar for displaying the title and actions.

+Body: Defines the primary content of the screen.

+Floating Action Button: Optional button that floats above the body content.

+        Scaffold(
+          appBar: AppBar(
+             title: Text(‘My App’),
+         ),
+        body: Center(
+           child: Text(‘Hello, Flutter!’),
+        ),
+        floatingActionButton: FloatingActionButton(
+          onPressed() {
+             // Add your onPressed logic here
+         },
+         child: Icon(Icons.add)
+        ),
+        )

 ### iii) Wrap:

 It is used to arrange its child widgets dynamically in a horizontal or vertical direction.